Former primary school teacher gets jail for sexual relationship with her underage former student

 She said there was therefore some degree of abuse of trust that the victim, then 14, had reposed in the woman.

-While the degree is significantly lower than that in the case of BAB, unlike the offender in BAB who ended the relationship out of guilt, this accused person repeatedly tried to contact the victim after he ended the relationship.
+The judge then referred to a precedent case and said the degree of abuse of trust was significantly lower in this case compared to the precedent case, where the offender ended the relationship out of guilt.

+Here, the accused person repeatedly tried to contact the victim after he ended the relationship.

-The 2017 case of BAB is a benchmark case for sexual offences with rulings on issues that include the element of abuse of trust.
+The precedent case referred to is a benchmark case where a woman faced sexual assault charges with the use of objects.
+The ruling touched on issues that include the element of abuse of trust.

-Judge Lee said there appears to have been a "genuine romantic relationship", which was recognised as a mitigating factor in the case of BAB.
+Judge Lee said there appears to have been a "genuine romantic relationship", which was recognised as a mitigating factor in the precedent case.

 The accused is also not a serial offender targeting multiple minors, and she has a relatively low risk of reoffending.